 Sabrina was born and raised in the panhandle of Florida.
-She attended Northwest Florida State College on a softball scholarship and later transferred to the University of West Florida where she received a degree in Hospitality, Recreation, and Resort Management.
-While in college, she spent a few summers working as a kayak guide and during this time frame she was inspired to seek more opportunities to work in the outdoors.
+She attended Northwest Florida State College on a softball scholarship.
+She later transferred to the University of West Florida where she received a Bachelor’s degree in Hospitality, Recreation, and Resort Management.

 In her free time, Sabrina enjoys spending time outdoors: snowboarding, skiing, hiking, mountain biking, and canyoneering.
 She also enjoys learning more about the world around her and how to make lasting change.